-The Division of Nephrology is regarded as one of the top nephrology programs in the United States and is ranked #5 nationally by the U.S. News and World Report.
+The Division of Nephrology is regarded as one of the top nephrology programs in the United States and is currently ranked #3 nationally by the U.S. News and World Report.
 It is comprised of physicians from the Ronald Reagan UCLA Medical Center (RRUMC), UCLA Medical Center Santa Monica (SM), and the Veterans Affairs Greater Los Angeles Healthcare System (VA GLAHS).

 The Kidney Transplant Program is one of the largest in the United States and performs over 300 kidney transplants annually while maintaining over 2000 candidates on its waiting list.
 The program is regarded as the pioneer of tissue typing, and assays developed at UCLA for histocompatibility are now widely used around the world.
 Patient and graft survival outcomes consistently rate among the best in the United States.

 Starting July 1, 2017, the UCLA Nephrology Fellowship Training program will become the UCLA-VA Nephrology Fellowship Training Program.
 An integrated training program where trainees will have the opportunity and benefit of rotating through the RRUMC and the VA GLAHS.

 The new fellowship program will pool the strengths of each individual program into a single academically superior program that will provide new trainees with a wide range of diverse educational experiences.
 Nephrology fellows will be able to take advantage of the resources at each institution, thereby optimizing their educational experiences with the highest caliber of nephrology faculty in each institution.
 Trainees will be exposed over a two-year period to patient populations that are culturally and economically diverse.